sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/3000 - sections-example-labeled-rows.md

 hidden: false
 ---

 The following example shows using a vertical section group to capture a table that has both column labels and row labels.
-It also shows:

-- Using the Column Selection parameter to exclude the first and last columns from the output but make their text available as anchoring information for each outputted column.
+It also shows using the Column Selection parameter to create sections out of all but the last and first columns.
+For more information about the Column Selection parameter, see [Section nuances](doc:section-nuances#column-selection).